Relationship to DoubleClick Campaign Manager Floodlight activities

 |shirts||Sales Confirmation||Thank you page||614||309.79||$1,135.00|

-If the conversion is not attributed to a paid search ad, you would not see data about it in DS.
+If the conversion is not attributed to a paid search ad, you would not see data about it in DoubleClick Search.

-In DCM, you can do either of the following to view the data:
+In Campaign Manager, you can do either of the following to view the data:

 Use Report Builder to add paid search dimensions and metrics to Standard reports, and then run the report.
 For each Floodlight activity, the Standard report lists the number of conversions that are attributed to paid search, along with the number of conversions attributed to display ads.